Alexjkrause/GEOCARBSULFOR/README.md

 # GEOCARBSULFOR
-Code and data files for variations of the GEOCARBSULFOR model (Krause et al., 2018) in MATLAB.
+Code and data files for variations of the GEOCARBSULFOR model in MATLAB.

-- GEOCARBSULFOR is the original model.
+- GEOCARBSULFOR is the original model (Krause et al., 2018 in Nature Communications).

-- GEOCARBSULFOR with GR arrays implements some updates to the code and data that Mills et al. (2019) applied to the original GEOCARBSULF model.

-- GEOCARBSULFOR Monte Carlo is a Monte Carlo approach which takes into account some uncertainties with the data.
+- GEOCARBSULFOR Monte Carlo is a Monte Carlo approach which includes some updates to the data used, and takes into account some uncertainties.
+See the README within the zip file for more information, as well as the extensive comments within the code.
+This code is for a paper currently submitted to Annual Review of Earth and Planetary Sciences.